 Earth Overshoot Day marks the date when humanity’s demand for ecological resources and services in a given year exceeds what Earth can regenerate in that year.
 We maintain this deficit by liquidating stocks of ecological resources and accumulating waste, primarily carbon dioxide in the atmosphere.

 To determine the date of Earth Overshoot Day for each year, Global Footprint Network calculates the number of days of that year that Earth’s biocapacity suffices to provide for humanity’s Ecological Footprint.
 The remainder of the year corresponds to global overshoot.
-Earth Overshoot Day is computed by dividing the planet’s biocapacity (the amount of ecological resources Earth is able to generate that year), by humanity’s Ecological Footprint (humanity’s demand for that year), and multiplying by 365, the number of days in a year:
+Earth Overshoot Day is computed by dividing the planet’s biocapacity (the amount of ecological resources Earth is able to generate that year), by humanity’s Ecological Footprint (humanity’s demand for that year), and multiplying by the number of days in a year.
+This year, as we are in a leap year, it is 366 days:

-Earth Overshoot Day 2023 fell on August 2.
-Learn more about how the 2023 date was calculated.
+Earth Overshoot Day 2024 falls on August 1.
+Learn more about how the 2024 date was calculated.
 Or download the more detailed report here.

 Explore and download the data for the world and every country at data.footprintnetwork.org.